Avebury History

 Avebury To Akita - A short film

-A short film sample.
 This film was produced in conjunction with the exhibition Circles of Stone: Stonehenge and Prehistoric Japan at the Stonehenge Visitor Centre, Wiltshire, UK from 30 September 2022 to summer 2023, sponsored by the Ishibashi Foundation.
 The drone work was supported by funding from the International Jomon Culture Conference.

 Blickmead Visit

-As part of the exhibition alongside the people drawn to Avebury, there were also many people who lived in or 'quartered' in Avebury for periods and were influenced by Avebury
+As part of the exhibition alongside the people drawn to Avebury, there were also many people who lived in or were 'quartered' in Avebury for periods and were influenced by Avebury

 Explore more here